kamalbuilds/Bitlend/README.md

 - **MEV-Protected Liquidations**: Rebar Shield integration prevents front-running
 - **Proof of Reserves**: Real-time UTXO verification for complete transparency

+So I have already created a ProofofReserve contract that in future would utilise the exsat query on evm side.

+This custom oracle would:

+Run as an off-chain service that listens for verification requests from the EVM contract

+Query the exSat native (EOS) layer for UTXO data using the eos contract as you said above.

+then Submit the verification results back to the EVM contract

 #### 🖥️ **Frontend Application Layer**
 - **Intuitive Dashboard**: Comprehensive position management and health monitoring
 - **UTXO Verification UI**: Visual proof of Bitcoin collateral backing